IsarNejad/IsarNejad.github.io/_pages/about.md

 {: .amaranth-deep-purple}
 ### December 2024 - Listen to my podcast on Spotify!

-I spoke about my work on how AI and innovation can transform the newcomer experience while prioritizing equity and accessibility in a new "Digital Arrival City" podcast episode
+I spoke about my work on how AI and innovation can transform the newcomer experience while prioritizing equity and accessibility in a new "Digital Arrival City" podcast episode.

 🎧 Click [here](https://lnkd.in/dqKjEjRu) to listen and join the conversation!

 {: .amaranth-deep-purple}